idg1293-2025/oblig3-group-3-chanyaupdate/README.txt

 Effect: White text fades in one by one → powerful ending

 Structure:
-- We used a simple structure in our project with one scss file with variables, styling and animations etc.
+-  I used a simple structure in our project with one scss file with variables, styling and animations etc.
 - Then the js and images are in assets
 - The html stays outside and we moved the task in its own folder to tidy it.

+UPDATE/ improvements:
+- I used more classes but kept a similar structures
+- I wanted to shorten the story but keep the same concept

 ---